Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

  - to determine the employees at risk of leaving
  - to design strategies to reduce attririon and retain top talents.

+### Basic statistics about the dataset
+---

+   - Number of Employees: 1,470

+   - Number of Attritions: 237

+   - Number of Current Employees: 1,233

+   - Attrition Rate: 16%

+   - Average Age: 37

 ## Tools Used